torryatco/Basilica/readme.md

 }
 ```

-You frequently use `width: 100%` on images (and videos) in conjunction with a container to determine the ultimate image size.
-(CSS also provides control over [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) which is useful for videos.)
+Use `width: 100%` on images and videos to set the width to whatever the image's container's width is.
+CSS also provides control over [aspect ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) which is especially useful for videos.

-The problem with our responsive image as currently coded can be observed by [throttling the download speed](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome) and turning off Cache in the Network tab of the dev tools and doing a hard refresh by right clicking on the browser's refresh icon.
+The problem with our responsive image as currently coded can be observed by [throttling the download speed](https://www.browserstack.com/guide/how-to-perform-network-throttling-in-chrome), turning off Cache in the Network tab of the dev tools and doing a hard refresh by right clicking on the browser's refresh icon.

 Note the [Cumulative Layout Shift](https://web.dev/cls/) which occurs.